Enhancing Distributional Stability among Sub-populations: EXPERIMENTS

 \subsection{Simulation Data}

-We adopt two mechanisms to simulate the varying relationships between covariates and the target across different sub-populations.

 \textbf{Regression with Selection Bias}\\ In this setting, the relationships between covariates and the target are perturbed through the selection bias mechanism across sub-populations.
-We generate the data following the mechanism adopted by \cite{DWR, KerHRM}, where we assume $X=[S,V]^T$ and $ Y = f(S) + \epsilon = \beta^TS + S_1S_2S_3+\mathcal{N}(0,0.1)$.
-To generate different sub-populations, we maintain $P(Y|S)$ the same across sub-populations and leverage a data selection mechanism to vary $P(Y|V)$.
-Specifically, we select data point $(x_i,y_i)$ with probability $\hat{P}(x_i,y_i)$ according to one certain variable $V_b \in V$ as $\hat{P}(x_i,y_i) = |r|^{-5 * |y_i - \text{sign}(r)\cdot V_b|}$ where $|r|>1$.
+We generate the data following the mechanism adopted by~\citet{KerHRM,liu2022measure}, where we assume $X=[S,V]^T\in \mathbb R^{10}$ and $ Y = f(S) + \epsilon = \beta^TS + S_1S_2S_3+\mathcal{N}(0,0.1)$.
+To generate different sub-populations, we maintain $\mathbb P(Y|S)$ the same across sub-populations and leverage a data selection mechanism to vary $\mathbb P(Y|V)$.
+Specifically, we select data point $(x_i,y_i)$ with probability $\tau_i$ according to one certain variable $V_b \in V$ as $\tau_i = |r|^{-5 * |y_i - \text{sign}(r)\cdot V_b|}$ where $|r|>1$.
 Intuitively, $r$ controls the strengths and direction of the spurious correlation between $V_b$ and $Y$.
 The larger value of $|r|$ means the stronger spurious correlation between $V_b$ and $Y$ , and $r>0$ means positive correlation and vice versa (i.e. if $r > 0$, a data point whose $V_b$ is close to its $y$ is more probably to be selected.).
 Therefore, we use $r$ to define different sub-populations.

-For training data, to simulate training data with latent groups, we mix 2000 data points from varying $r_1$ and 200 points from $r_2=-1.1$.
-For different testing groups, we sample 1000 data points from $r\in\{-1.9, -2.1, \dots, -2.9\}$, respectively.
-For our DIL methods and $f$-DRO, we set $\alpha_0=0.1$ (the ground-truth is 0.09).
-We use linear models in this experiment for all methods.
+For training data, we mix 2000 data points from different $r_1$ and 200 points from $r_2=-1.1$.
+For different testing scenarios, we sample 1000 data points from $r\in\{-1.9, -2.1, \dots, -2.9\}$, respectively.
+For our SRM algorithm and $f$-DRO, we set $\alpha_0=0.1$ (the ground truth is 0.09).
+Linear models are used in this experiment.

-\textbf{Classification with Spurious Correlation}\\ Following \cite{Classification}, for different groups, we induce spurious correlations between the label $Y\in\{+1,-1\}$ and a spurious attribute $A\in\{+1,-1\}$ with different strengths and directions.
+\textbf{Classification with Spurious Correlation}\\ Following \cite{Classification}, we induce spurious correlations between the label $Y\in\{+1,-1\}$ and a spurious attribute $A\in\{+1,-1\}$ of different strengths and directions.
 We assume $X=[S,V]^T\in\mathbb{R}^{2d}$, where $S\in\mathbb{R}^d$ is the invariant feature generated from the label $Y$ and $V \in \mathbb{R}^d$ the variant feature generated from the spurious attribute $A$: